chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/file-io.md

 | Directory and file names | `Directory.EnumerateFileSystemEntries`   |
 | FileSystemInfo objects   | `DirectoryInfo.EnumerateFileSystemInfos` |

-# Compression and Decompression
+# compression and decompression
 For all examples:
 ```cs
 using System.IO.Compression;
 ```

-## Compression and Decompression For zip files
+## compression and decompression for zip files
 Compression (Creating a zip file):
 ```cs
 var startPath = "/source/directory";